JemRF/RF-Documentation/pages/sgateway/sgw-setup.md

 Gateway System Health so the health of the internal function that makes the Gateway operational.
 There are four sections on the System Health page to cover all parts of the Gateway operations.
 The screenshot below shows a healthy Gateway.

 ### Section 1
 Five internal control applications perform different functions.
-The HTTP server connection updates the JemRF Monitoring or other remote data collectors service with the Gateway's health and status.
+The HTTP server connection updates JemRF Monitoring or other remote data collectors service with the Gateway's health and status.
 The Sensor Receiver listens for and logs the messages received from the sensors.
 The receive log contains the date/time the message was received.

 The HTTP/MQTT Sender application connects to the JemRF monitoring service or other external server using web services to send measurements.
 It also handles sending measurements to an MQTT Broker.
-The Sender also monitors to see if the system health status should be sent.
+The Sender also monitors to see if the system's health status should be sent.
 If configured, it also sends the MQTT Health Status messages to the MQTT Broker using the MQTT connection.

 The Health Check application generates the status used to determine the health of the Gateway.
 It monitors the message processing, temperatures, and applications to ensure that everything is working correctly.